eca20/blockchainia-design/Blockchainia_Cards_GDD.md

 #### Power genetic

 The first value on the card is the power attribute.
 This is the card's offensive value.
-The example card has a power attribute of 3, which means its actual value is a random number chosen between 48 - 63 HP.
+How this value is used is described in the Battle Mathematics.

 **Brawl Class genetic:**
 The second value on the card is the brawl class attribute.
 This value is not based on the hexadecimal scale like its other genetics, but instead is one of four classes.
 This genetic is represented by the letters P, S, D, and A. The card's brawl class determines how the values are assessed in card brawls.